TheMythologist/tp/docs/DeveloperGuide.md

 </box>

 Step 4.
-The user now decides that adding the student was a mistake, and decides to undo that action by executing the `undo` command.
-The `undo` command will call `Model#undoGreyBook()`, which will shift the `currentStatePointer` once to the left, pointing it to the previous GreyBook state, and restores the GreyBook to that state.
+The user now decides that adding the student was a mistake and decides to undo that action by executing the `undo` command.
+The `undo` command will call `Model#undoGreyBook()`, which will shift the `currentStatePointer` once to the left, pointing it to the previous GreyBook state, and restore the GreyBook to that state.

 <puml src="diagrams/UndoRedoState3.puml" alt="UndoRedoState3" />

 <box type="info" seamless>

 **Note:** If the `currentStatePointer` is at index 0, pointing to the initial GreyBook state, then there are no previous GreyBook states to restore.
 The `undo` command uses `Model#canUndoGreyBook()` to check if this is the case.
 If so, it will return an error to the user rather than attempting to perform the undo.

 </box>